GhostRider (roller coaster)

 GhostRider was announced in August 1997 as part of an expansion of Knott's Berry Farm.
 The coaster cost $24 million and opened on December 8, 1998, earlier than originally scheduled.
 After it opened, GhostRider became one of Knott's most popular rides.
 Between 2015 and 2016, Great Coasters International conducted a major renovation of the ride, replacing the track and the trains.
 Amusement Today's annual Golden Ticket Awards has consistently ranked GhostRider among the world's top wooden roller coasters.

 History

 By 1997, the Knott family, which operated Knott's Berry Farm amusement park in Buena Park, California, planned to add a wooden roller coaster to the park.
 Knott's already had several major attractions, including the Calico Mine Ride, a prototype Corkscrew coaster, a looping shuttle roller coaster named Montezooma's Revenge, and a water ride named Bigfoot Rapids.
-According to historian Eric Lynxwile, who wrote a book about Knott's Berry Farm, a wooden roller coaster was the only major attraction type that was absent from the park.
+According to historian Eric Lynxwiler, who wrote a book about Knott's Berry Farm, a wooden roller coaster was the only major attraction type that was absent from the park.
 The Knott family had begun planning for a wooden coaster almost five years before GhostRider was ultimately completed in 1998.
 Knott's officials hoped that the construction of a wooden coaster would increase the park's annual attendance to 4 million.